GoogleChromeLabs/ps-analysis-tool/README.md

 ![SPPI DevRel Ideation (5)](https://github.com/GoogleChromeLabs/ps-analysis-tool/assets/506089/97929429-20ea-498c-9bc6-733692b843e1)

 ### Input
 The input to the tool is composed of network traffic and browser data during a browsing session.
-These iput is gathered using [Chrome APIs](https://developer.chrome.com/docs/extensions/reference/), which include all the web platform standard APIs, and chrome-secific APIs such as Chome Enterprise APIs, and DevTools APIs.

 ### Output